 Agile vs. DevOps – The Definition for Mobile Development

-At the most simple definition, agile development and methods adheres to the principles stated in The Agile Manifesto.
-This is where individuals and their interactions are done over processes, tools and the method is driving the organizational behaviour.
-This also includes various other interactions, such as creation of documentation and facing with customers and following the plan.
+At the most simple definition, agile development and methods adhere to the principles stated in The Agile Manifesto.
+This is where individuals and their interactions are done over processes, tools and the method is driving the organizational behavior.
+This also includes various other interactions, such as the creation of documentation and facing with customers and following the plan.
 And as said, agile methodology and its practices have been adopted differently by organizations and teams.

-The DevOps and especially Mobile DevOps is a newer term, used to describe how two different roles, doers come together and change and improve doings by better communication and collaboration.
+The DevOps and especially Mobile DevOps is a newer term, used to describe how two different roles, do come together and change and improve doings through better communication and collaboration.

-This is one way to look Mobile DevOps from organizational point of view.
-Another is to look how Mobile DevOps can bring a process change and how organizations can achieve better level of integration with their devops tools and processes.
+This is one way to look at Mobile DevOps from an organizational point of view.
+Another is to look at how Mobile DevOps can bring a process change and how organizations can achieve a better level of integration with their DevOps tools and processes.

-And there is a distinctive difference to waterfall as the process is iterative in each of its steps.
-Each and every sprint and operational procedure goes through these steps.
+And there is a distinctive difference to the Waterfall process as the process is iterative in each of its steps.
+Each and every sprint and the operational procedure goes through these steps.
 This is where DevOps practice or culture has its strengths compared to strictly siloed and separated groups of doers.

 Agile vs. DevOps in Mobile App Testing

 Testing in agile typically means that tests and test scripts with automation are executed as often as possible.
-With Mobile DevOps this typically means that continuous integration is utilized for helping to get this done, in automated and timely manner, with continuous testing.
+With Mobile DevOps, this typically means that continuous integration is utilized for helping to get this done, in an automated and timely manner, with continuous testing.

-Also, when looking at what tools are used in each practices, there is not that much difference.
-Continuous integration, delivery and deployment are seen slightly differently, as agile practice only considers used CI system as a step forward, advancement, but in mobile devops culture it is absolutely a must for organization to achieve full automation and seamless workflow.
+Also, when looking at what tools are used in each practice, there is not that much difference.
+Continuous integration, delivery and deployment are seen slightly differently, as agile practice only considers used CI system as a step forward, advancement, but in mobile DevOps culture, it is absolutely a must for organizations to achieve full automation and seamless workflow.

-Finally, as the automation is praised and highlighted within both approaches, the scalability and parallelism is critical as it brings the real dimension to scale up the test automation, runs built app on any number of devices, get instant feedback of performance, behavior and the status of the app.
+Finally, as the automation is praised and highlighted within both approaches, the scalability and parallelism are critical as it brings the real dimension to scale up the test automation, runs the built app on any number of devices, gets instant feedback of performance, behavior and the status of the app.